 (C) The effects of mismatched, bulged, and deleted target nucleotides for miR-155.
 Everything is as in A.

 The change in KD due to a 7-nt 3′ site across different seed mismatches, loop-lengths, register, and miRNAs.
-Each heatmap is as in Figure 3D, where the intensity denotes the increase in KD due to a 3′ site, each row is a different seed mismatches, and each columns is increasing loop size (nt).
+Each heatmap is as in Figure 3D, where the intensity denotes the increase in KD due to a 3′ site, each row is a different seed mismatch, and each column is increasing loop size (nt).
 Rows are ranked by the seed-mismatch affinity alone without 3′ paired sites.
 Horizontally, heatmaps are displayed by pairing to different registers of the miRNA, from register 9 to the last possible pairing register given the length of the miRNA.
 Vertically, data for different miRNAs, let-7a, miR-1, and miR-155 are shown.
 For all miRNAs the labels for the rows of the heatmaps are shown in Figure 3B for let-7a, and Figure 4B for miR-1 and miR-155.
 Registers containing the most increase in affinity due to 3′ sites are denoted by a blue box.
 Bottom shows schematic of miR-155 pairing at register 9 and register 17.

-B) Heatmaps for registers containing the most increase in affinity due to 3′ sites.
+(B) Heatmaps for registers containing the most increase in affinity due to 3′ sites.
 Left) miR-1 at register 12 and right) miR-155 at register 15.
 Rows are seed site mismatch and position and are ranked by seed site affinity.
 Columns are displayed by increasing loop length (nt).

-C) Average increase in affinity due to 3′ sites across register for different miRNAs.
+(C) Average increase in affinity due to 3′ sites across register for different miRNAs.
 Values are the mean of all seed mismatched and position sites across the top 5 loop lengths, which are different for each miRNA and register, as seen in Figure 4A.

 Figure 5.
-Let-7a sequence mutants show that register preferences are determined by sequence.
-A) Sequences of let-7a mutants with top: let-7a -1 where a single adenosine residue is removed at guide position 10 and placed at guide position 21 to maintain the total length of the miRNA.
+Let-7a sequence mutants show that register preferences are determined by sequence

+(A) Sequences of let-7a mutants with top: let-7a -1 where a single adenosine residue is removed at guide position 10 and placed at guide position 21 to maintain the total length of the miRNA.
 Middle: the let-7a natural sequence.
 Bottom: let-7a +1 where the an additional adenosine reside is added between guide positions 10 and 11 and a uridine reside is removed at guide position 21 to preserve the 21nt length of the guide RNA.

-B) Heatmaps of the increase in KD due to a 7nt length 3′ site, whereby each row is a different seed mismatch and each column is increasing loop length (nt).
+(B) Heatmaps of the increase in KD due to a 7nt length 3′ site, whereby each row is a different seed mismatch and each column is increasing loop length (nt).
 The rows are ranked by seed site affinity and the labels for the seed mismatch and affinity are found in Figure 3B.
 Horizontally, the heatmaps are arranged by the pairing to different registers of the three let-7a variants, starting at register 9, which includes pairing to guide residues 9-15, to register 14, which includes pairing to guide residues 14-20.
 Vertically, heatmaps are arranged by miRNA, with let-7a -1, let-7a, and let-7a +1 from top to bottom.

-C) Average increase in affinity due to 3′ sites across register for the different let-7a variants.
+(C) Average increase in affinity due to 3′ sites across register for the different let-7a variants.
 Values are the mean of all seed mismatches and positions across the top 5 loop lengths.